Kashmiris Determined To Achieve Freedom Goal Against All Odds: Shabbir Shah - UrduPoint

 Kashmiris Determined To Achieve Freedom Goal Against All Odds: Shabbir Shah

-Senior leader of All Parties Hurriyat Conference and Chairman of Democratic Freedom Party, Shabbir Ahmed Shah on Saturday has praised the grit and determination shown by the Kashmiris in their ongoing struggle against Indian occupation and tyranny

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Mar, 2024) Senior leader of All Parties Hurriyat Conference and Chairman of Democratic Freedom Party, Shabbir Ahmed Shah on Saturday has praised the grit and determination shown by the Kashmiris in their ongoing struggle against Indian occupation and tyranny.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Mar, 2024) Incarcerated senior leader of All Parties Hurriyat Conference and Chairman of Democratic Freedom Party, Shabbir Ahmed Shah has praised the grit and determination shown by the Kashmiris in their ongoing struggle against Indian occupation and tyranny.

-According to Kashmir Media Service, Shabbir Ahmed Shah in his message from the infamous Tihar Jail in New Delhi said that the Kashmiris have been enduring Indian atrocities with courage for a long time, but their spirit of freedom is alive and they are determined to carry on their just struggle against all odds.
+Shabbir Ahmed Shah in his message from the infamous Tihar Jail in New Delhi said that the Kashmiris have been enduring Indian atrocities with courage for a long time, but their spirit of freedom is alive and they are determined to carry on their just struggle against all odds, APHC issued a press release.

 He said that the resolve, courage, sincerity and brotherhood exhibited by the Kashmiri people in the face of Indian repression and nefarious designs was exemplary.